sbotond/phylosim/README.md

 PhyloSim
 ========

-PhyloSim is an extensible object-oriented framework for the Monte Carlo simulation of sequence evolution written in 100 percent `R`.
+PhyloSim is an extensible object-oriented framework for the Monte Carlo simulation of sequence evolution written in 100 percent <tt>R</tt>.
 It is built on the top of the [R.oo](http://cran.r-project.org/web/packages/R.oo/index.html) and [ape](http://cran.r-project.org/web/packages/ape/index.html) packages and uses the Gillespie algorithm to simulate substitutions, insertions and deletions.

 Download an install